Planned Giving at St. Alban's

 The Memorial Fund

 The Memorial Fund is intended to enable St. Alban's to purchase items for its ongoing ministry and worship that fall outside normal operating funds.
 In practice, the Memorial Fund allows St. Alban's to procure vessels, vestments, and other items used at the altar when Celebrating Holy Eucharist.
-In addition, the Memorial Fund has allowed the parish to make improvements to our campus, like the recent installation of lighting in front of the church.
+In addition, the Memorial Fund has allowed the parish to make improvements to our campus.
 Gifts to the Memorial Fund are often given in memory of a departed loved one or in thanksgiving for the service of a member of St. Alban's.